Tuna, Pacific bluefin

 To address this, both the IATTC and the WCPFC require a number of mitigation measures.

 Purse seiners must not put out sets around whale sharks, turtles or cetaceans, and there are measures to limit the number of FADs and require their design to be non-entangling.

 Seabirds: Longliners must use one or more seabird bycatch mitigation measures from a set list of options, depending on vessel size and fishing location, including weighted branch line, bird scaring lines, and night setting.
 However, recommended best practice is for those three measures to be applied simultaneously.
 A small area east of Tasmania and south of 40 degrees S is estimated to account for around 60% of the longline seabird bycatch south of 30 degrees S and 15% of the total seabird bycatch in the WCPFC Convention Area (this includes fleets targeting southern bluefin tuna as well as species managed by the WCPFC).

 Turtles: The Eastern Pacific sub-population of leatherbacks is classified as Critically Endangered and at risk of extinction in the area, and is bycatch in longline and gillnet fisheries.
-In both IATTC and WCPFC areas, vessels must carry line cutters and de-hookers to promptly release turtles or to foster to recovery any sick or comatose turtles captured.
+Vessels must carry line cutters and de-hookers to promptly release turtles or to foster to recovery any sick or comatose turtles captured.
 Gear modifications such as circle hooks for shallow set gear, or in the IATTC the use of finfish bait only, are also required.
 A study in 2017 noted that less than 1% of Western and Central Pacific Ocean (WCPO) longline effort is subject to mitigation, even though approximately 20% of the WCPO longline effort consists of shallow sets.
 IATTC have noted that mortality rates of turtles due to longlining are possibly greater for those that set their lines at shallower depths at night for albacore and swordfish, although WCPFC notes that there are significantly more deep sets than shallow sets and a lower chance of live release from deep sets.